 SaltwaterBonefish Puff

-The Bonefish Puff is a simple yet deadly pattern often used for bonefish in shallow flats.
+The Bonefish Puff is a simple yet effective pattern often used for bonefish in shallow flats.
 The design allows it to land softly on the water, minimizing disturbance, while the sparkle dubbing and rubber legs imitate a small shrimp or crab.

 Year Round